wayneeseguin/psql-cm/README.md

     $ dropdb psqlcm_test
     $ psql-cm --databases psqlcm_test --uri "postgres://127.0.0.1:5432" restore

-Once again use yoru favorite client tool and verify that the schema is inded what it was after setup was run.
+Once again useing a client tool and verify that the schema is inded what it was after setup was run.

-Note that one caveat is that psql-cm does not handle ROLEs and USERs so these will have to be accounted for after doing a restore.
+NOTE: one caveat is that psql-cm does not handle ROLEs and USERs so these will have to be accounted for after doing a restore.

+## Debugging

+Debugging output can be enabled by exporting DEBUG=true in the environment before calling the psql-cm command:

+    $ export debug=true

+## Development

+To play around inside of a running psql-cm Ruby environment use the console:

+    rake console    # Development console, builds installs then runs console

+The 'Walkthrough' from above is encoded as rake tasks, each step can be seen including all debugging output by running:

+    rake clean      # Remove the sql/ directory in the current working directory. rake create     # Create the development database psqlcm_development, including two schemas. rake debug      # Enable debugging using environment variable DEBUG rake drop       # Drop the development database psqlcm_development rake dump       # Remove sql/ from CWD and then run the psql-cm dump action on psqlcm_development rake build      # Build the psql-cm gem. rake install    # Build then install the psql-cm gem. rake restore    # Create psqlcm_development, run psql-cm actions {setup, dump, restore} in order. rake setup      # Create psqlcm_development and run psql-cm setup on it